d33pak943/Spotify_Data_Analysis/README.md

 WHERE official_video='true'
 GROUP BY 1;
 ```
-9. For each album, calculate the total views of all associated tracks.
+9.**For each album, calculate the total views of all associated tracks.**
 ```sql
 SELECT
    album,